Flyers sign a D-man with over 1,000 games for veteran support

 The 36-year-old Staal has played in 1,101 career NHL games, recording 229 points (52 goals, 177 assists) and a plus-50 rating.

+"It almost makes too much sense to add a guy like that, who has played for Torts, understands what Torts is all about, is willing to kind of pass that message," Briere said.
+"Where is he going to fit in the lineup?
+We were very clear with him about what we're doing here, where the process is going and he wants to help out.

+"Now, he's also a competitor.
+He's going to play hard and he's going to try to push our guys, play more and more and more, kind of like what he did in Florida, which I think is great — to have guys like that, that love to compete."

-Last season, he played in all 82 games for the Eastern Conference champion Panthers.
+Last season, Staal played in all 82 games for the Eastern Conference champion Panthers.
 In 18:12 minutes per game, he had 15 points (three goals, 12 assists) and a plus-10 mark.

 Staal was in some national headlines for a game during March.
 He, along with his brother Eric Staal, decided to not take part in a pregame skate because of Florida's Pride-themed warmup jerseys.
 They cited their religious beliefs for why they made the decision.